The laws of the State of Florida establish the Florida State University Board of Trustees (hereinafter Board).

 (a) All members of the Board shall vote on all matters coming before the Board for consideration in accordance with section 286.012, Florida Statutes, unless a member abstains due to a disclosed conflict of interest.
 No member may vote by proxy.
 Each member having the right and entitled to vote at a meeting of the Board shall be entitled, at each meeting and upon each proposal presented at such meeting, to one vote.

 (a) The business of the Board shall be taken up for consideration and disposition in accordance with the agenda for the meeting.

-(b) The vote upon any resolution, motion or other matter may be by voice vote, but the Chair or any Board member may require a roll call vote.
+(b) The vote upon any resolution, motion or other matter may be by voice vote, provided that each trustee’s individual vote is recorded in the minutes.
+The Chair or any Board member may require a roll call vote.

 Section 306 -- Minutes

 (a) The Secretary shall ensure minutes are kept of all regular meetings of the Board of Trustees; shall file and preserve all minutes, rules, orders, papers, and documents pertaining to the business and proceedings of the Board; shall be custodian of all records of the Board; and, when required, shall attest the execution of all legal documents and instruments of Florida State University.